learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-03/lectures/css-layout/README.md

 	```
 + Have students practice with [this example](http://jsfiddle.net/flatiron_school/sFfw5/)

+### Display Type

-+ Another default for most browsers is to display divs,p,h in block style.
+Most browsers display `div`,`p`,`h` in `block` style.
 That means that each element on the page will be displayed directly below the next one and take up the whole width of the page.
-	+ displays one above the other, takes up the whole line.
-Able to specify width and top and bottom margin
-	+ margins will overlap for block elements (above and below) but not for inline elements (horizontal)
-+ There are a few other elements like spans and images which display inline - meaning they show up side by side.
++ There are a few other elements, such as `span`s and `img`s which display inline - meaning they show up side by side.
-	+ appears side by side does not accept width or top and bottom margins
+	+ Appears side by side does not accept width or top and bottom margins
 	+ [Example](http://jsfiddle.net/flatiron_school/352A6/1/)
-+ We can change this by modifying the display property like this:
++ We can change the default display property in CSS like this:
 	+ `display: block;`
 	+ `display: inline;`
 	+ `display: inline-block;`
++ Margins will overlap for block elements (above and below) but not for inline elements (horizontal)

 <img src="https://s3.amazonaws.com/after-school-assets/display-property.png">

-+ That last one inline-block is sort of a combo of the other two - which seems like the best of both worlds - except here you can see that using inline-block doesn’t give us as much control - this element is kind of floating here instead of aligning at the top - display with jsfiddle.
++ The `inline-block` is sort of a combo of the other two - the content of each item stays seperate, but display inline next to each other.

++ This seems like the best of both worlds - except that using inline-block doesn’t give us as much control - this element is kind of floating here instead of aligning at the top - display with jsfiddle.
 You can use inline-block just be aware of how it affects your layout.

+### Float

 + By using the `float` property with display: block; you should have good control over how things are displayed on the page - including placement AND width/height + margins.
 + The float property accepts two values: right and left.
 	+ ***Demo how float works with three divs.***